Sumedha-IT/LMS/docs/user-import-template-guide.md

 - **Boolean Fields**: `feature_access` uses 1 for true, 0 for false
 - **Date Format**: Use YYYY-MM-DD format for dates
 - **Team Assignment**: Users will automatically be assigned to the current team
+- **Batch Assignment**: If `batch_name` is provided, users will be automatically assigned to the specified EXISTING batch (case-insensitive matching).
+Only use batch names that already exist in the system.

 ## Common Issues